Pbotsaris/docode/README.md

 creates a directory `ex04/` and `file_name.c`  and exports `DIR=EX04/` and `FILE=file_name.c`.  not that is important to use the syntax above  `. ./`  to source the script otherwise it won’t work.

  ## make
- So now to compile your make file should be read to go.
-To compile run:
+ Because the script updated your  `Makefile` you should should be read to go to use `make`.
+To compile simply run:

       make build
  run